Vora-Namra/SkillSync/README.md

 ---

 ## Project Overview
-The **AI Career Coach Platform** is a full-stack web application designed to guide users through the career development process with AI-driven insights and tools.
+The **SkillSync** is a full-stack web application designed to guide users through the career development process with AI-driven insights and tools.
 From onboarding and industry analysis to resume generation, quizzes, and cover letters, this platform centralizes all aspects of career planning into an intuitive, personalized experience.

 **Key Objectives:**
 - Personalize career guidance based on user-selected industries and skills